mwiecksosa/mwiecksosa.github.io/index.md

 *Works in Progress*
-- Learning conditionally invariant representations for time series with transformers (with Aaditya Ramdas).
+- Learning conditionally invariant representations for text-numeric time series with large language models (with Aaditya Ramdas).
 - Invariant causal prediction for nonlinear time series (with Aaditya Ramdas).
 - The signature of a large language model (with Leif Weatherby, Tyler Shoemaker, and Cosma Shalizi).
 - Goodness-of-fit testing and confidence sets through random features (with Cosma Shalizi).